Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

       port: 80
 ```

-Lets first explore the Pods we have running and their IP addresses.
+Let's first explore the Pods we have running and their IP addresses.

 ```powershell
 kubectl describe po | Select-String ^Name:,^Status:,^IP: